simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 initiators' location and then the real communication occures between the involved parties.

-Please refer to the full `API of Mailboxes
+Please refer to the full `Mailboxes' documentation
 <app_s4u.html#s4u-mailbox>`_ for more details.